 If you decide to breastfeed your baby, there may come a point where you need to consider expressing your breast milk.
 Expressing breast milk could help relieve engorgement when your breasts feel painful, boost your milk flow, allow you to feed twins or premature babies or keep milk levels up if your baby is struggling to feed.
 Expressing also means you can involve your partner more in feeding and continue breastfeeding once you return to work.

-Knowing how to express breast milk and how long to store it for can be confusing – but it’s important to get it right.
-And once you’re in the know, it’s simple.
-Watch our video above for more advice.
+Knowing how to express breast milk and how long to store it for can be confusing, but it’s important to get it right.
+And once you’re in the know, it’s pretty simple.

-Don’t let the word ‘pump’ deter you from giving it a go – expressing milk is nowhere near as scary as you may think and a store in the fridge allows you to get a good night’s sleep while your hubby does the 2am feed…
+Don’t let the word breast 'pump’ deter you from giving it a go.
+Expressing milk is nowhere near as scary as you may think.
+Plus being able to store in the fridge allows you to get a good night’s sleep while your hubby does the 2am feed!

 Unless your baby was premature or is ill it’s best to wait until your milk supply is established before starting to express.
 This is usually at around the six to eight weeks point.